 The generation and transmission (G&T) cooperative's energy resources include a coal-based power plant, as well as numerous natural gas units.
 Wind resources, solar energy and hydropower allocations also make up a part of the overall energy mix, as well.

-Now in its 77th year of operation, the Anadarko-based G&T has six generating facilities, located at Mooreland, Anadarko and Hugo, Oklahoma, and Lovington, New Mexico, with a total power capacity of more than 2,400 megawatts, including hydropower allocation and other contract power purchases.
+Now in its 78th year of operation, the Anadarko-based G&T has seven generating facilities, located at Mooreland, Anadarko and Hugo, Oklahoma, and Lovington, New Mexico, with a total power capacity of some 2,500 megawatts, including hydropower allocation and other contract power purchases.

 WFEC continually evaluates capacity needs, while focusing on both the present and future power requirements of its members, and is properly positioned to maintain a reliable supply of electricity well into the future.